geosoft1/tools/docs/Home.md

 #### Snippets

-Beside existing LiteIDE snippets Gopei add some new as following:
+Gopei add some new snippets to LiteIDE as following:

 `handler1`